Have you heard of Microsoft Sway? If you haven’t, there’s a good chance your users don’t know about it either.

 Sway is a web app for creating PowerPoint-like presentations and newsletters.
 It also serves as an easy point-and-click way to create a landing page that might fool your users.

-For these reasons, it has become a popular place for hackers to host phishing sites like the one below.
+For these reasons, Microsoft Sway has become a popular place for hackers to host phishing sites to run scams like the one below.

 You’ll notice that: